jamiewessels/Capstone-3-Proposal/README.md

 <img src="images/brady_bunch_hands.png" width="600px" >
 </p>

-I randomly split the raw images into training and validation sets, and then performed augmentation on the training set using the kera's ImageDataGenerator.
+I randomly split the raw images into training and validation sets, and then performed augmentation on the training set using keras' ImageDataGenerator.
 This created 20 additional images per raw training image, by randomly performing the following transformations: rotation, shearing, dilation, and translations.

 ### About the Model
 I chose to use the Xception architecture, initialized to the ImageNet weights (add link to paper, keras.applications).
 This allowed me to leverage prior learning to accommodate a smaller sample size.
 The only change made to the original Xception architecture was the output layer, which was set to a 5-neuron softmax output.

-The figure below shows a baic Xception structure.
+The figure below outlines Xception's structure.
 Colors indicate that the weights were adjusted from the original ImageNet weights.
 The final model and associated weights is saved as best_model_5chords.hdf5 within the CovNet_logs folder.

-Xception Model Structure:
+**Xception Model Structure:**

 <p align="center">
 <img src="images/Xception_model.png" width="600px" >